-With the second pull the athlete extends hip, knees and ankle powerfully (also called triple extension), which maximally accelerated upwards.
-The bar usually makes contact on height of the crease of the hip (as opposed to mid-thigh in the Power Clean)
+With the second pull the athlete extends hip, knees, and ankle powerfully (also called triple extension), which maximally accelerated upwards.
+The bar usually makes contact on the height of the crease of the hip (as opposed to mid-thigh in the Power Clean)

 The catch is initiated by bringing / pulling the body actively under the bar, fixating and stabilizing the bar over the head.

 Once the bar is fixated and controlled overhead, the athlete stands back up.
 This is the recovery phase.